Lou Gehrig: Statistical accomplishments

 Lou Gehrig Way in New Rochelle, New York: Gehrig lived in a modest home at 9 Meadow Lane in the Residents Park section near the College of New Rochelle.

 Despite playing in the shadow of Babe Ruth for two-thirds of his career, Gehrig was one of the best run producers in baseball history; he had 509 RBIs during a three-season stretch (1930–32).
 Only two other players, Jimmie Foxx with 507 and Hank Greenberg with 503, have surpassed 500 RBIs in any three seasons; their totals were not consecutive.
 (Ruth had 498.)
-Playing 14 complete seasons, Gehrig had 13 consecutive seasons with 100 or more RBIs (a major-league record shared with Foxx and tied in 2010 by Alex Rodriguez).
+Playing 14 complete seasons, Gehrig had 13 consecutive seasons with 100 or more RBIs, a major-league record shared with Foxx and tied in 2010 by Alex Rodriguez.

-Gehrig had six seasons where he batted .350 or better (with a high of .379 in 1930), plus a seventh season at .349.
+Gehrig had six seasons where he batted .350 or better, with a high of .379 in 1930, plus a seventh season at .349.
 Gehrig led the American League in runs scored four times, home runs three times, and RBIs five times.
 His 185 RBIs in 1931 remain the AL record as of 2025 and rank second all-time to Hack Wilson's 191 in 1930.
 On the single-season RBI list, Gehrig ranks second, fifth (175) and sixth (174), with four additional seasons of over 150 RBIs.

-Gehrig also holds the baseball record for most seasons with 400 total bases or more, accomplishing this feat five times in his career.
+Gehrig holds the baseball record for most seasons with 400 total bases or more, accomplishing this feat five times in his career.
+For all players with less than 10,000 plate appearances, Gehrig holds the record for most total bases, having recorded 5,060 in 9,665 plate appearances.
 He batted fourth in the lineup behind Ruth, making intentionally walking Ruth counterproductive for opposing pitchers.

 Lefty Grove, one of the AL's best pitchers during Gehrig's playing days who often threw the ball at batters, refrained from doing so to Gehrig.
 "You can never tell what that big fellow will do if you get him mad at you," Grove explained.

 Comparisons with Ruth

 Unlike Ruth, Gehrig had the physique of a power hitter.
 Ruth usually hit home runs as high fly balls, while Gehrig's were line drives.
-During the ten seasons (1925–1934) in which Gehrig and Ruth were teammates and next to each other in the batting order and played a majority of the games, Gehrig had more home runs than Ruth only once, in 1934 (Ruth's last year with the Yankees, as a 39-year-old), when he hit 49 to Ruth's 22 (Ruth played 125 games that year, and a handful in 1935 before retiring).
+During the ten seasons (1925–1934) in which Gehrig and Ruth were teammates and next to each other in the batting order and played a majority of the games, Gehrig had more home runs than Ruth only once, in 1934 (Ruth's last year with the Yankees, as a 39-year-old), when he hit 49 to Ruth's 22.
+Ruth played 125 games that year, and a handful in 1935 before retiring.

 They tied at 46 in 1931.
-Ruth had 424 home runs compared to Gehrig's 347; however, Gehrig outpaced Ruth in RBIs, 1,436 to 1,316.
+Ruth had 424 home runs compared to Gehrig's 347.
+Gehrig outpaced Ruth in RBIs, 1,436 to 1,316.
 Gehrig had a .343 batting average, compared to .338 for Ruth, during this period.